-IN and Outs: This is a Track based workout where (after a healthy warmup of 2-3K) you run loops of the track in a specific way: Run HARD on the straight sections and EASY on the curves.
+IN and Outs: This is a Track (OR Forester Park Drive in the winter) based workout where (after a healthy warmup of 2-3K) you run loops of the track in a specific way: Run HARD on the straight sections and EASY on the curves.
 This is a continuous run once you're on the track, but if you're going to place fuel anywhere, put it on the curve.